 In short, fibre is mostly found in cereals, vegetables, fruits, nuts, bread and milk.
 Moreover, it can also be utilised to fortify foods, snacks and beverages.
 For example, you can add pectin, guar gum and inulin during cheese processing to decrease the fat content.
 Meanwhile, you can incorporate oats into drinks like cappuccinos, juices, milkshakes, and sports beverages.
 It can also be used to make porridge and wine.

 Adults should eat between 20g to 35g of dietary fibre every day.
-As they‘re available in different
+As they‘re available in different amounts in various foods, it’s best to consume both soluble and insoluble fibres.
+This is important because fibre’s composition can change during food processing.

 For instance, resistant starch forms when cooked foods – rice, pasta, potatoes – cool.
 In contrast, the heating of starchy foods can deplete their resistant starch levels.